Skip to main content

 I Have High Cholesterol.
 Now What?

 Everyone with high cholesterol can benefit from a heart-healthy lifestyle.
-However, your doctor might also recommend additional support to manage your cholesterol levels, like a cholesterol-lowering drug, if your cholesterol is high because of genetics.
-And, if you are at risk of developing high cholesterol, simple lifestyle changes can help reduce that risk.
+However, your doctor might also recommend additional support to manage your cholesterol levels, such as cholesterol-lowering medications, if your cholesterol is high because of genetics.
+If you are at risk of developing high cholesterol, simple lifestyle changes can help reduce that risk.
 These include eating a heart-healthy diet, being physically active and achieving or maintaining a healthy body weight.

 When it comes to a healthy eating plan, four dietary changes may help keep your cholesterol in check: